aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-settings/workbookview/_index.md

 ---

 ## **Possible Usage Scenarios**
-When you need to adjust the display of Excel pages, you need to know how to control each module, such as horizontal and vertical scrollbars, whether to hide open Excel files, and so on.
+When you need to adjust the display of Excel worksheets, you must know how to control each component, such as the horizontal and vertical scrollbars, whether to hide the workbook, and so on.
 Aspose.Cells for Node.js via C++ offers this feature.
-Aspose.Cells for Node.js via C++ provides the following properties and methods to help you to achieve your goals.
+Aspose.Cells for Node.js via C++ provides the following properties and methods to help you achieve your goals.

 - [**WorkbookSettings.isHScrollBarVisible()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#isHScrollBarVisible--)
 - [**WorkbookSettings.isVScrollBarVisible()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#isVScrollBarVisible--)